lambdaclass/rex/README.md

-  call              Make a call to a contract chain-id          Get the network's chain id. code              Returns code at a given address deploy            Deploy a contract hash              Get either the keccak for a given input, the zero hash, the empty string, or a random hash [aliases: h] l2                L2 specific commands.
+  call              Make a call to a contract chain-id          Get the network's chain id. code              Returns code at a given address create-address    Compute contract address given the deployer address and nonce. deploy            Deploy a contract hash              Get either the keccak for a given input, the zero hash, the empty string, or a random hash [aliases: h] l2                L2 specific commands.